OmniAlpha: Aligning Transparency-Aware Generation via Multi-Task Unified Reinforcement Learning: Introduction

-Despite this remarkable progress in RGB synthesis, a vast array of professional and real-world applications inherently require representations beyond opaque pixels.
-In domains such as visual effects (VFX), graphic design, and multi-layer generation, the ability to model and manipulate transparency is not an option, but a necessity.
-The RGBA format, with its additional alpha channel, is the standard for this, as it explicitly encodes per-pixel opacity.
-This is crucial for modeling fine-grained details (e.g., hair, fur), semi-transparent objects (e.g., glass, smoke, water), and enabling the flexible compositing of multiple layers.
+However, many real-world visual creation workflows require representations beyond opaque RGB pixels.
+In applications such as visual effects, graphic design, image editing, and multi-layer content creation, transparency is a first-class necessity rather than an optional attribute.
+The RGBA format explicitly models per-pixel opacity through an additional alpha channel, making it essential for preserving fine structures such as hair and fur, representing semi-transparent materials such as glass, smoke, and water, and supporting flexible layer composition.

-To address this need, a family of highly specialized models has emerged to tackle specific RGBA-related tasks.
-For instance, image matting techniques~\citep{yao2023vitmatteboostingimagematting, hu2024diffusionnaturalimagematting} excel at predicting precise alpha mattes from auxiliary inputs; generative layer decomposition pipelines~\citep{yang2024generativeimagelayerdecomposition} separate an image into its constituent foreground and background layers; object removal systems~\citep{winter2024objectdropbootstrappingcounterfactualsphotorealistic} focus on removing specified objects and realistically inpainting the resulting occluded regions; and text-to-image workflows like LayerDiffuse~\citep{zhang2024transparentimagelayerdiffusion} have explored the synthesis of RGBA images conditioned on text.
-While powerful, these approaches are inherently fragmented.
-This high degree of specialization results in a collection of functionally disjoint tools.
-A user cannot employ a matting model to perform layer decomposition, nor can a layer generation model perform object removal.
-This "one model per task" paradigm is not only inefficient but also precludes the development of a generalized, shared representation that could span the full spectrum of RGBA manipulation.
+To address these needs, prior work has largely developed specialized models for individual RGBA-related tasks.
+Image matting techniques~\citep{yao2023vitmatteboostingimagematting, hu2024diffusionnaturalimagematting} focus on accurate alpha estimation; layer decomposition pipelines~\citep{yang2024generativeimagelayerdecomposition} separate an image into its constituent foreground and background layers; object removal systems~\citep{winter2024objectdropbootstrappingcounterfactualsphotorealistic} remove specified objects and reconstruct occluded content; and text-to-image workflows like LayerDiffuse~\citep{zhang2024transparentimagelayerdiffusion} explore text-conditioned RGBA synthesis.
+Despite their effectiveness, these approaches are inherently fragmented.
+Each task is addressed by a dedicated pipeline, which is not only inefficient but also fails to capture the shared layer-aware structure underlying diverse RGBA workflows.

-Concurrently, a contrasting paradigm has emerged within the RGB domain: multi-task unification.
-Frameworks such as OmniGen~\citep{xiao2024omnigenunifiedimagegeneration}, PUMA~\citep{fang2024pumaempoweringunifiedmllm}, and VisualCloze~\citep{li2025visualclozeuniversalimagegeneration} have demonstrated the significant advantages of training a single, large-scale model to perform a diverse array of tasks, from perception and generation to editing.
-These models achieve enhanced generalization and operational flexibility.
-However, this unification paradigm has been confined to the RGB space.
-Their core components, including architectures, autoencoders, and conditioning mechanisms, are fundamentally not designed to process or model the alpha channel.
-This renders them incapable of addressing the professional, layer-based workflows inherent to the RGBA domain.